"If I had my own way, I would ban his music": Blakk Rasta boldly jabs Sarkodie

 Reactions to the video of Blakk Rasta

-People shared varied thoughts in the comments section, but many were against the comments of Blakk Rasta.
+People shared various thoughts in the comments section, but many were against the comments of Blakk Rasta.

 Nanaba_spirito commented: